haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 ## Wrapping up

-There's only one haskell code change left to do at this point: "link" the plugin in the `HlsPlugins` HLS module.
+There's only one Haskell code change left to do at this point: "link" the plugin in the `HlsPlugins` HLS module.
-However integrating the plugin in haskell-language-server itself will need some changes in config files.
-The best way is looking for the id (f.e. `hls-class-plugin`) of an existing plugin:
+However integrating the plugin in HLS itself will need some changes in configuration files.
+The best way is looking for the ID (f.e. `hls-class-plugin`) of an existing plugin:
-- `./cabal*.project` and `./stack*.yaml`: add the plugin package in the `packages` field
+- `./cabal*.project` and `./stack*.yaml`: add the plugin package in the `packages` field,
-- `./haskell-language-server.cabal`: add a conditional block with the plugin package dependency
+- `./haskell-language-server.cabal`: add a conditional block with the plugin package dependency,
-- `./.github/workflows/test.yml`: add a block to run the test suite of the plugin
+- `./.github/workflows/test.yml`: add a block to run the test suite of the plugin,
-- `./.github/workflows/hackage.yml`: add the plugin to the component list to release the plugin package to hackage
+- `./.github/workflows/hackage.yml`: add the plugin to the component list to release the plugin package to Hackage,
-- `./*.nix`: add the plugin to nix builds
+- `./*.nix`: add the plugin to Nix builds.

 The full code as used in this tutorial, including imports, can be found in [this Gist](https://gist.github.com/pepeiborra/49b872b2e9ad112f61a3220cdb7db967) as well as in this [branch](https://github.com/pepeiborra/ide/blob/imports-lens/src/Ide/Plugin/ImportLens.hs)